-Due to the ongoing COVID-19 pandemic ("Covid-19" or the "Pandemic"), our Annual Meeting will be held in a virtual format only to support the health of our stockholders, employees, and community.
+Our Annual Meeting will be held in a virtual format.
 There will be no physical location for the Annual Meeting, and you will not be able to attend in person.
-As described in additional detail in this proxy summary and in the "Questions and Answers About the 2022 Annual Meeting and Voting" section beginning on page 53, we believe we are taking meaningful steps to facilitate the attendance and participation of our stockholders at the Annual Meeting, including by providing support for technical assistance during the meeting, allowing stockholders to submit questions in advance of and during the meeting, and addressing as many stockholder questions at the meeting as time allows.
-If you are an eligible stockholder, you may attend the meeting virtually by visiting www.virtualshareholdermeeting.com/AGNC2022 and logging in using the 16-digit control number printed on your notice, proxy card, voting instruction form, or in the email sending you the proxy statement.
+As described in additional detail in this proxy summary and in the "Questions and Answers About the 2023 Annual Meeting and Voting" section beginning on page 59, we believe we are taking meaningful steps to facilitate the attendance and participation of our stockholders at the Annual Meeting, including by providing support for technical assistance during the meeting, allowing stockholders to submit questions in advance of and during the meeting, and addressing as many stockholder questions at the meeting as time allows.
+If you are an eligible stockholder, you may attend the meeting virtually by visiting www.virtualshareholdermeeting.com/AGNC2023 and logging in using the 16-digit control number printed on your notice, proxy card, voting instruction form, or in the email sending you the proxy statement.